Over Twenty Years of Joint Projects

 Demonstrations and protests by the activists of the Ecology and Peace Association halted the construction of a nuclear power plant on a favorite Crimean beach.

-The Center now aids the Association to publicize and demonstrate the advantages of wind energy for Crimea.
+The Center helped the Association to publicize and demonstrate the advantages of wind energy for Crimea.

 From the Field: Waste Management and Recycling in Kazakshtan, June 2010